mautic/developer-documentation-new/.github/CONTRIBUTING.md

 ## Updating contents and UI images

-To update the documentation contents and Mautic user interface (UI) images, you need to install and review Mautic to ensure accuracy.
+To update the documentation contents and Mautic user interface (UI) images, you need to read instructions in the following pages in the Community Handbook:

+- [Contributing to Mautic’s documentation](https://contribute.mautic.org/en/latest/contributing/contributing_docs_rst.html) page and follow the style guide when working with the contents.
-Please read the [Tester](https://contribute.mautic.org/en/latest/contributing/tester.html) page in the community handbook for complete instructions on installing Mautic.
+- [Tester](https://contribute.mautic.org/en/latest/contributing/tester.html) page for complete instructions on installing Mautic to update UI images.

 ## Credit